johankool/johankool.github.io/source/_posts/2012-01-19-rtlnieuws-365-is-a-go.markdown

 It looks like the app is off to a good start, and is climbing fast in the App Store charts.
 Most [reactions on Twitter](https://twitter.com/#!/search/rtlnieuws365) are very positive too.

 I am very proud to have been part of the team that created this!

+**Update (29/1/2012):** It certainly was a good start!
+The app reached the number 1 spot for free iPad apps in the Dutch App Store on the same day it was released, and has remained at number 1 since (ten days so far).